 Our 8 Day Schedule of Trekking the Tour du Mont Blanc:

-(Note: This is not a recommendation, but is what we did as many of you have asked for our route.
+Note: This is NOT a recommendation, but is what we did as many of you have asked for our route.
 We had some long days, including a 13 1/2 hour one.
 If you’ve ever hiked for that long in the pouring rain, you know that’s not much fun.
 Also worth noting is that our start to finish time includes a short lunch stop and breaks in between.
 We walked every kilometre and didn’t take any public transportation.
 I will take nine to ten days when I hike it again.

 Day 1: Chamonix to Refuge Fioux.
 Start to finish time: 3.5 hours, 14 km